TC04: Glasses for Medicine and Biotechnology

 TC04 aims to promote global visibility of biomedical glasses and stimulate collaborations between academics and industry.
 Examples are outreach projects (public and end user engagement), input into international standards, liaising with professional bodies, conference organisation and scientific publications and road mapping.

-TC05: Waste Vitrification
+TC05: Nuclear and Hazardous Waste Vitrification

 TC05 is concerned with Nuclear and Hazardous Waste Vitrification.
 The TC05 hosted numerous sessions and workshops for the purpose of engaging others in waste vitrification and dissemination of relevant technical information.
 To achieve this purpose, the committee members organized a variety of events.